A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Discussion

-\item \textbf{ Bridge the developer-policy gap on AI safety governance.} Engage with open source AI developer communities to understand current safety best practices and support the development and adoption of open source safety tools, open benchmarks, and related resources, following the example of the UK AI Security Institute which maintains the open source Inspect framework for LLM safety evaluations.
+\item \textbf{ Bridge the developer-policy gap on AI safety governance.} Engage with open source AI developer communities to understand current safety best practices and support the development and adoption of open source safety tools, open benchmarks, and related resources, following the example of the UK AI Security Institute, which maintains the open source Inspect framework for LLM safety evaluations.

 \item \textbf{Promote a unified definition of open source AI}.
 The open LLM models surveyed come under various licensing conditions, complicating reuse and open collaboration of the models and across their communities.
-Using or requiring licenses that align with the OSI's Open Source AI definition in government-funded projects could bring clarity about usage conditions, promote open innovation and policy goals relating to both interoperability and digital sovereignty. \end{itemize}
+Using or requiring licenses that align with the OSI's Open Source AI definition in government-funded projects could clarify usage conditions, promote open innovation, and advance policy goals related to both interoperability and digital sovereignty. \end{itemize}